Birth and Adoption of a Child

 Employing Unit: If an employee makes an accommodation request related to pregnancy to a supervisor, manager, and/or HRP, the request should be forwarded to your unit’s assigned Disability Program Manager (DPM) immediately.

-Adding a child to your family is a significant life change.
-While this is a joyful time, you may benefit from assistance with making the adjustment.
 The Ohio State Employee Assistance Program offers free, confidential, professional counseling and referral services through the OSU Health Plan to help you and your family with any issues that may arise.
 The EAP also provides numerous other resources that may be helpful during this time, including child care resources, referrals to community resources and financial counseling.

 See Save for College on the Ohio Department of Higher Education website for information on education savings plans.